zabackary/conversation/README.md

 Conversation is a chat app built from the ground up to be safe for students to use for communicating with peers about projects, life, and more.

+This project is in a mostly unfinished state, but most of the UI is in place.
+This was created in 2023 as a continuation of a project I had been working on for all of middle school.

 ## Bugs

 If you're an end user and you're having a problem, don't hesitate to report a bug.
 Either send it to my email (using the "Send feedback" option in the overflow menu) or create a new GitHub issue.